boschresearch/pylife/CONTRIBUTING.md

 ## Test driven development

-The functionality of your contribution (functions, class methods) need to be tested by [pytest][pytest] testing routines.
+The functionality of your contribution (functions, class methods) needs to be tested by [pytest][pytest] testing routines.
+Please always run the test suite locally before you file a pull request.
+For any filed pull request the test suite will be run for different python versions and different operating systems as [GitHub action](https://github.com/boschresearch/pylife/actions).
+If any of them fails, please update your pull request accordingly.

+Every bugfix or every new feature you are implementing – basically any function changing code – must be backed with a suitable amount of unit tests.
+If those unit tests are missing, we will have to decline your pull request.

 In order to achieve maintainable code we ask contributors to use test driven development, i. e. follow the [Three Rules of Test Driven